Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We set each mattress up, tracked initial feel changes over the first few nights, then rotated sleepers to stress different body types and positions.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using repeatable routines: edge-sit checks, slow-roll turning, partner-disturbance drills, and long back-sleep alignment sessions.
-We also logged how each surface felt after full nights, not just quick lay-downs.
+We unboxed each mattress, slept on it for multiple nights to track break-in changes, then rotated sleepers to stress different body types and positions.
+We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using the same repeatable routines every time—edge-sit checks, slow-roll turning, partner-disturbance drills, and extended back-sleep alignment sessions.
+These scores follow our How We Test Mattresses process, with the same drills repeated across models.
+We also logged how each bed felt after full nights, not just quick lay-downs.

 Susalt: Our Testing Experience